PeteLaud/ratesci-sas/README.md

 Omission of the skewness correction is also allowed, resulting in the often-recommended 'Miettinen-Nurminen' asymptotic score methods, which can have inferior one-sided coverage, especially for unbalanced designs.
-The hypothesis test for binomial RD or RR when the skewness correction is omitted corresponds to the Farrington-Manning test.
+The hypothesis test for binomial RD or RR when the skewness correction is omitted corresponds to a modified Farrington-Manning test including the variance bias correction.